 5. Template for Accounts Receivable

 Accounts Receivable refers to the money which the company is expected to receive from stakeholders who have used a company’s service or goods.
 A company may provide its goods or services for use and then wait for the payment.
 Such types of entries go into Accounts Receivable.
 We have created a template for accounts receivable in Excel which is as shown by the following screenshot.
 Go through each of the components of it.

-As we can see in the above screenshot, the transactions are kept date wise.
+As we can see in the above screenshot, the transactions are kept date-wise.
 Invoice means the particular invoice number.
 Customer details are captured in the customer name column.
-Total amount refers to the total amount which a particular customer is expected to pay before a particular due date indicated by Due Date column, and days in which the amount should be paid is captured in Due Days column on the very right-hand side of the template.
+Total amount refers to the total amount which a particular customer is expected to pay before a particular due date indicated by Due Date column, and the days in which the amount should be paid are captured in the Due Days column on the very right-hand side of the template.
 The Amount Paid and Amount Remaining sections give us a clear picture of how much amount is still left to be paid to the company from a customer.

 6. Template for Income Statement

 For any company income statement is a very important accounting document.
 It shows the financial performance of the company in terms of profit and loss.
 Like all other accounting statements, it is also made for a particular period and essentially shows how the organization performed during that period.
 We created a template in Excel for the income statement as shown below.
 Go through each of its elements and study them properly.